martinbenes1996/ims-project/README.md

 # IMS Project
 This is project for Modelling and simulation subject.
+It models crude oil imports to Czech Republic and its consequent processing towards demand.
+It is used for simulation of cut and decrease of crude oil to Czechia and potential scenarios.

 # Usage
 First, you need to install simlib library.
 It is included here.